 We’re proud to call some seriously talented athletes a part of Team ProBalm.
 Not only do they swear by our products, but they also share our values of living life to the limit, and embracing every opportunity to do what we love!

-From climbing to biking, snowboarding to competitive fitness; these athletes use ProBalm to restore and rejuvenate their skin to make sure they don’t miss a minute of doing what they love.
+From climbing to biking, snowboarding to competitive fitness; these athletes choose ProBalm to restore and recover their skin so they can carry on, no matter what.

 My Dad first took me climbing about 16 years ago and since then it has become a huge part of my life.
 I grew up in the Peak District and over the years I have been super privileged to be able to get out there and just climb as much as I want, whenever I want.
 A huge big up goes out to my Dad for this and everyone who has helped me with my climbing along the way.
 I love to try and excel in all disciplines of the sport, and have been able to climb F8b, E7 and V12 over the last few years.
 I can’t really imagine my life without being able to climb and I’m so incredibly grateful that I get to travel to some of the most amazing places around, places that a lot of people will never go or even hear of in their entire lives.
 Peace.

 I started climbing when I was eleven at Rope Race in Marple, and entered my first competition (North West round of the BMC Youth Climbing series) a year later, when I came fourth.
 From then, I competed as much possible, taking long trips to Edinburgh in mid-winter in order to come last in national competitions.
 In 2009, I had my first good result, fifth place in the British Bouldering Championships Junior section.